jackos/rustnote-site/src/ownership/stack_heap.md

 Immutable fixed size, written directly into the exe

 ## Heap
-Unkown size at compile time, can grow and shrink at runtime.
+Unknown size at compile time, can grow and shrink at runtime.

 Memory allocator finds empty spot that's big enough, marks it as being in use, and returns a pointer.
 This is called allocating.